jmeade11/FEWD/Class 2/homework/README.md

 3. Adding a basic index.html file with boilerplate.
 4. Adding at least 5 pictures to your images folder.

+So far, your project should resemble the following:

 ![Your file structure so far](../../embedded-images/cls1-hmwk-files.png)